-1% Decrease to Discount Rate (6%) Current Discount Rate (7%) 1% Increase to Discount Rate (8%) Town's proportionate share of the net pension liability (asset) \$ 549,069 \$ 138,161 \$ (167,379)
+1% Decrease to Discount Rate (6%) Current Discount Rate (7%) Increase to count Rate (8%) City's proportionate share of the net pension liability (asset) \$ 222,543 \$ (233,798) \$ (568,978)

-Pension Plan Fiduciary Net Position - Detailed information about the pension plan's fiduciary net position is available in separately issued financial statements available at http://etf.wi.gov/publications/cafr.htm.
+Pension Plan Fiduciary Net Position - Detailed information about the pension plan's fiduciary net position is available in separately issued financial statements available at https://etf.wi.gov/about-etf/reports-and-studies/financial-reports-and-statements.

-Payables to the Pension Plan - The Town did not have an outstanding amount of contributions to the pension plan required for the year ended December 31, 2019.
+Payables to the Pension Plan - The Town reported a payable of \$9,904 for outstanding amount of contributions to the pension plan required for the year ended December 31, 2021.